 A large part of the passengers traveling between Estonia and Finland are regularly using public transport, which means that they also have to purchase different kinds of tickets during the same day from different sales channels.
 This process is inconvenient for passengers, which is why organizations responsible for organizing public transport in Tallinn, Tartu and Helsinki have long discussed how to make ticketing more convenient for people traveling between both shores of the Gulf of Finland.

-The solution allows a passenger coming from Estonia to step on the bus or tram in Helsinki when arriving without the need to queue at the ticket machine or without the inconvenience of downloading another app.
+The solution allows a passenger departing from Estonia to step on the bus or tram in Helsinki when arriving without the need to queue at the ticket machine or without the inconvenience of downloading another app.

 Estonia and Finland are closely connected in many different ways.
 There is a strong economic connection between the two countries because Finland is the largest foreign labour market for Estonians, and Estonia is one of the most popular tourist destinations among Finns.